decred/dcrtimegui/README.md

-# Dcrtimestamp
+# Dcrtimegui

-**Dcrtimestamp is a web application which provides an easy and free timestamping service using dcrtime as the backend.**
+**Dcrtimegui is a web application which provides an easy and free timestamping service using dcrtime as the backend.**

-The timestamp service allows you to create a Proof-of-Existence of a given file.
-A digital signature (digest) of each file is calculated and sent to the Dcrtime server which hourly will calculate the merkle root for all digests collected in the previous 60 minutes and store its value in the blockchain.
+A hash of each submitted file is calculated and sent to a dcrtime server, which aggregates these hashes, organizes them into a merkle tree, hashes that tree down to a merkle root, and anchors that merkle root in the Decred blockchain once an hour.

+Technical detail: This service, dcrtime and Decred use the sha256 hash function.

 **The files are not stored in the server**.
-It uses [dcrtime](https://github.com/decred/dcrtime) as backend to store and anchor the files signatures.
+It uses [dcrtime](https://github.com/decred/dcrtime) as backend to store and anchor the files hashes.

 ### Development